OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 The previous code references labels, tooltips, and URLs that you need to define before the manifest will be valid.
 You'll specify this information in the `Resources` section of the manifest.

-1. Locate the `Resources` element in the manifest file and delete this element entirely (including its closing tag).
+1. Locate the `Resources` element in the manifest file and delete the entire element (including its closing tag).

 1. In that same location, add the following markup to replace the `Resources` element you just removed: